bitshares/bitshares-core/README.md

 --------------------------

 You can restrict API's to particular users by specifying an `apiaccess` file in `config.ini`.
-Here is an example `apiaccess` file which allows user `bytemaster` with password `supersecret` to access four different API's:
+Here is an example `apiaccess` file which allows user `bytemaster` with password `supersecret` to access four different API's, while allowing any other user to access the three public API's necessary to use the wallet:

     {
        "permission_map" :